tcopeland/olde_code_finder/README.md

     foo> $ bundle exec rake olde_code_finder:find['app/models/*.rb','Benjamin Franklin','80']
     More than 80% of app/models/foobar.rb was written by Benjamin Franklin

+## How does it work?

+It uses `git blame` to see who last touched each line of a file.

 ## Contributing

 1. Fork it ( http://github.com/<my-github-username>/factory_faster/fork )